 - translates the science into children’s diverse contexts,

 - links children’s real-world challenges in ways that inform the research, and

 - prepares professionals to use it in their work with young children and families.

-UC Berkeley, the premier public research university, is uniquely positioned — with world-renowned scholars and a diverse student body — to make remarkable progress toward these goals.
-Key scholars are committed to creative partnerships in order to integrate understanding across neuroscience, developmental psychology, education, public health, economics, and policy.
+UC Berkeley, the premier public research university, is uniquely positioned — with world-renowned scholars and a diverse student body — to make remarkable progress in redefining developmental science on young children.
+Key scholars are committed to creative partnerships that integrate understanding across neuroscience, developmental psychology, education, public health, economics, social welfare, and policy.
 UC Berkeley’s 27,000 undergraduates exemplify what is possible with opportunity: 28% are first-generation college students, 21% have transferred from community colleges, and 40% speak a home language in addition to English.
-Notably, more than 20% of entering Letters & Science undergraduates reported strong interest in the new ED&LS major.
+Notably, more than 20% of entering Letters & Science undergraduates reported strong interest in the new ED&LS Program.
 With a deep commitment to excellence, access, and diversity, the ED&LS Program will simultaneously innovate learning for UC Berkeley students and for young children worldwide.

 We are developing two complementary programs in Early Development & Learning Science: